etan630/mazeGBA/README.md

                  Click SELECT (delete on your keyboard) to restart the game and go back to the Start Screen.
     Win/Lose Screen: Click SELECT or START (delete or enter or return .on your keyboard) to restart the game.

-The Lore:
-    POV: You keep on adopting cats but they keep on running away from you...